lhnguyen102/cuTAGI/docs/autoapi/pytagi/index.rst

    :ivar _cpp_backend: An instance of `cutagi.Utils` which provides the
        backend functionalities.

+   Initializes the Utils class by creating an instance of the C++ backend.

    .. py:method:: label_to_obs(labels: numpy.ndarray, num_classes: int) -> Tuple[numpy.ndarray, numpy.ndarray, int]